nathanaccidentally/jsradio/README.md

 # jsradio
-A fake radio using moment.js and howler.js.
+An online radio using moment.js and howler.js.

 jsradio uses moment.js to get the time since midnight so audio can be synced across devices giving the impression that it's live. howler.js is used for handling audio files for compatibilty and performance reasons.